10 Natural Ways to Get Rid of Headaches

 Here are a few strategies you can use to improve the tension-relieving factor of your detox bath:

 • Pour 2 cups of apple cider vinegar into your hot water bath.
-This vinegar has healing benefits for arthritis, gout, and provides headache relief.
-Apple cider vinegar does this by drawing uric acid out of the body and it can also provide additional skin toning benefits and heal the body from fungus, poison ivy and sunburn.
+This vinegar has healing benefits for arthritis, and gout, and provides headache relief.
+Apple cider vinegar does this by drawing uric acid out of the body and it can also provide additional skin toning benefits and heal the body from fungus, poison ivy, and sunburn.

 headaches